Citation: OECD Gender Inequity

 The sentiment is perfect, but the implementation of Gender Inequality is unsustainable and even socially irresponsible given Canada’s 1.49 2017 Birth/Fertility rate.

-A 1.49 rate says a population will lose 30% of its culture, language, population, and also future prosperity every 20-years.
+A 1.49 rate says a population will lose 30% of its culture, language, population, and also future prosperity every 20-years – as a mathematic certainty.
 Canada is forfeiting 1,650 babies per day, a child every 53 seconds, as are 94% of High-Income-Nations that have unsustainable birthrates also.
 It takes 3.0 child families to sustain and then grow any population, 2.2 is break-even, and 30-plus-year family pensions are needed to ensure seniors can enjoy their retirement while still contributing to a prosperous economy.

 Any unwitting miseducation-induced genocide could easily be termed a “Crime against Humanity” whenever this policy is used to simply garner votes.